 Use the Selection Tool to highlight some "empty" space between words within the recorded speech.
 This selection will be the reference point for Audacity to know what noise to filter out once we apply the effect.

-Go to Effect > Noise Reduction... and click Get Noise Profile
+Go to Effect > Noise Removal and Repair > Noise Reduction... and click Get Noise Profile

 Increase the Noise reduction (dB) to filter out more background noise.
 Keep in mind that if you choose to filter out too much noise, the audio might become distorted.
 Always make sure to Preview your effect before hitting OK